 Strategy for restoration and protection

-The Watershed Restoration and Protection Strategy report completed in 2013.
-There is one TMDL/implementation plan approved for bacteria, there is a draft TMDL for turbidity, and a work plan is being developed to finish out the major watershed work.
+The Watershed Restoration and Protection Strategy report was completed in 2013.
+A work plan is being developed to finish out the major watershed work.